“As we get older, it gets much harder to keep fit and stop the creeping weight gain…

 If you find this Guide useful and want to know more about getting permanent control of your eating and fitness habits, then one of the New In 90 Programs will show you exactly what you need to do (and why).

-They’ve been specially designed for people who feel they should lose some weight and exercise more to get in better shape (both physically AND mentally) for the LONG TERM.
-The Programs don’t promise instant changes but they will definitely get you to where YOU want to be.
+They’ve been specially designed for people who want to lose some weight and exercise more AT HOME to get in better shape (both physically AND mentally) for the LONG TERM.

 No diets, no gyms, no monthly subs – just long term results.